MetaBow/_MetaBoard_/README.md

   - Latency monitoring (average, peak, and buffer)
   - Comprehensive logging system
   - Route discovery and monitoring
-- **Virtual Audio Output**: Integration with VB-Cable for virtual audio device routing (Note: This feature is currently in development and not fully functional)
+- **Virtual Audio Output**: integration with VB-Cable for virtual audio device routing (Note: This feature is currently in development and not fully functional)

 ### 2. Requirements